Not So Sweet: Climate Change Means Slow-Growing Sugar Maples, Study Finds

 "Many people in the northeastern United States rely on sugar maples for a living," Templer says.
 "And if these forests aren't growing as much, it's going to likely affect the livelihoods of the people who rely on this tree species."

 "This paper is a big deal," says Peter Groffman, a biogeochemist at the Cary Institute of Ecosystem Studies in New York, who has collaborated with Templer in the past but was not involved with the current study.
-"When you talk to people about forests in New England, the no. 1 question that people ask is, 'What's going to happen to the sugar maples?'
+"When you talk to people about forests in New England, the No. 1 question that people ask is, 'What's going to happen to the sugar maples?'
 This is very relevant to that question."

-While scientists have known for years that deeply frozen soil damages the roots of sugar maples, says Groffman, it was unclear whether this damage affected tree growth.
+While scientists have known for years that deeply frozen soil damages the roots of sugar maples, Groffman says, it was unclear whether this damage affected tree growth.

-"That's what's so exciting about this study," says Groffman.
+"That's what's so exciting about this study," Groffman says.
 "It shows — using very meticulous and very careful methods — that, indeed, manipulating the snow to induce soil freezing does reduce the growth of the tree over the long term."

 The researchers also found that the amount of northeastern forest with snowpack could shrink by 95 percent by the end of the century — from 33,000 square miles to just 2,000, under the worst-case emissions scenario.
 That's dwindling from an area bigger than Maine to one that's half the size of Connecticut.
 Even under a lower emissions scenario, the snowpack-covered area could still decline by 49 percent, to 16,500 square miles, says lead study author Andrew Reinmann, a forest ecologist at the City University of New York.